 - 8. The Investigative File.
 When the Investigator finishes gathering the available evidence, the Investigator will compile in the Investigative File all the evidence directly related to the allegations raised in the Formal Complaint.
-The Investigative File will include: - a.
+The Investigative File will include:70 - a.
 The interview transcripts or summaries of the testimonies of the Complainant, the Respondent, and Witnesses; - b.
 The questions posed in writing by the Parties and the Parties' answers to those questions, if provided, and - c.
 All Inculpatory and Exculpatory evidence collected by the Investigator, such as documents, files, electronic communications, photographs, video footage, and other forms of evidence. - d.
 Evidence the University does not intend to rely on in reaching a determination regarding responsibility. - 9.
 Parties' Review of the Investigative File and Draft Investigative Report.
 The Investigator will provide the Investigative File to the Complainant and the Respondent and their Advisors.
-The Parties will have 10 business days to inspect the Investigative File and to provide a written response.
-Each Party's written response will be provided to the other Party.
+The Parties will have 10 business days to inspect the Investigative File and to provide a written response.71 Each Party's written response will be provided to the other Party.
 No other responses are permitted. - 10.
 Parties' Responses to the Investigative File.
 A Party is not required to submit a response to the Investigative File; however, any response a Party wants to make must be submitted in writing. - a.
 Content of Written Responses.
-A Party's written response to the Investigative File may do any of the following: - Further address the allegations; - ii.
+A Party's written response to the Investigative File may do any of the following: - i.
+Further address the allegations; - ii.
 Identify perceived factual errors or omissions in the Investigative File and the draft Investigative Report (if provided); - iii.
 Offer any additional Relevant Evidence not previously disclosed; - iv.
 Submit in writing to the Investigator relevant questions that the Party wishes the Investigator to ask the other Party or any Witnesses.
-Should a Party propose a question that the Investigator deems not relevant, the Investigator will explain to the Party their decision to exclude a question as not relevant. - b.
-Additional Evidence for the Investigator.
-The Parties must submit any evidence that they would like the Investigator to consider prior to the close of the evidence-gathering phase of the Investigative Process. - c.
-Written Responses Included in Investigative File.
-The Parties' written responses to the Investigative File will be appended to the Investigative File. - 11.
-Closing the Evidence-Gathering Phase.
-The Investigator has sole discretion to determine when to close the evidence-gathering phase of the investigation.
-Generally, the evidence-gathering phase of the Investigative Process concludes after the Parties provide written
+Should a Party propose a question that the Investigator deems not relevant, the Investigator will explain to the Party their decision to exclude a question as not relevant.

-Id. § 106.45(b)(5)(vi).
+72 Id. § 106.45(b)(3)